Glitchii/embedbuilder/README.md

 # Supported URL Parameters

 ## Editor param (/?editor=json)
 The GUI editor is used by default.
-If 'editor' parameter is set with the editor set to "json", the website will use the JSON editor by default instead when the website loads.
+If 'editor' parameter is set with it's value set to "json", the website will use the JSON editor by default instead.
 Setting the value to anything else other than 'json' will be ignored.

 Example URL: https://glitchii.github.io/embedbuilder/?editor=json